ZeyadAlshaikh/Blog/README.md

 admin.site.register(Post)
 ```
-Now, add new posts and check the index page.
+Now, refresh your page and add new posts and check the index page.
 You should see the result of newly added posts.
 ### Thank You!